Nicotine Pouch Side Effects: What Research Says

 Increased heart rate

 Nicotine is a stimulant.
-A temporary increase in heart rate after using a pouch is a common effect, somewhat like caffeine for some users (American Heart Association (2017)).
-However, if you have a pre-existing heart condition, palpitations, or symptoms that feel stronger than expected, you should speak with your doctor before continuing.
+A temporary increase in heart rate after using a pouch can happen, and the American Heart Association policy statement highlights cardiovascular uncertainty around newer smokeless oral nicotine products.
+If you have a pre-existing heart condition, palpitations, or symptoms that feel stronger than expected, speak with a qualified healthcare professional before continuing.

 Less Common Side Effects